lionlai1989/cmake_template/README.md

 # C++ project template with CMake

-Hey there!
-As a software engineer, I'm always striving to level up my C++ skills.
-And let me tell you, mastering CMake is an absolute must on that journey.
-Sure, there are loads of CMake tutorials out there, but most of them fall a bit short when it comes to bigger projects.
-Don't get me wrong, they're fantastic for getting the basics down.
-But when it comes to creating a real-world project, I found that I needed to combine multiple small tutorials to make it work.
-That's why I went ahead and put together this C++ project template with CMake.
-My hope is that I can use this template straight-up without having to manually cobble together a project from a bunch of small tutorials in the future.

 ## Description

 This project demonstrates how to use CMake and includes the usage of the following tools: